I recommend all of Pirotta's books. He is a brilliant storyteller that will mesmerise your children and you! - Bibo, reader, on amazon.com

 BOO! [for Upper KS2 only] Ghost stories to make you shiver.

 Magic stories designed to appeal to younger kids.
+At the moment this features my latest picture book with Jane Ray.

 HERE'S WHAT SCHOOLS HAVE BEEN SAYING ABOUT MY AUTHOR VISITS: